-KENILWORTH, N.J., July 30, 2015 /PRNewswire/ -- Merck (NYSE :MRK ), known as MSD outside the United States and Canada, the American Diabetes Association and celebrity chef and cookbook author Leticia Moreinos Schwartz are bringing Desafiando La Diabetes: Logra Tus Metas to Chicago.
+KENILWORTH, N.J., Oct.
+16, 2015 /PRNewswire/ -- Merck (NYSE: MRK), known as MSD outside the United States and Canada, the American Diabetes Association and celebrity chef and cookbook author Leticia Moreinos Schwartz are bringing Desafiando la Diabetes: Logra Tus Metas to Houston.
 The program is designed to encourage Hispanics living with type 2 diabetes to know their A1C—their average blood glucose level over the past two to three months—and work with their doctor to set and reach their A1C goal.
 Through the program, Hispanics living with type 2 diabetes can also learn if they are at risk of low blood glucose, known as hypoglycemia, and how to help reduce that risk.

 About one-third of adults living with diabetes are not at their A1C goal.
 The American Diabetes Association recommends that people with diabetes have an individualized A1C goal, which for many adults is less than 7 percent.
 Other people with diabetes may have a higher or lower A1C goal, so it is important they talk to their doctor about the goal that's right for them.
 Adults with type 2 diabetes can help reduce their risk of serious complications by setting individual goals to help manage the ABCs of diabetes—A for A1C, also known as blood glucose, B for blood pressure and C for cholesterol.

-"After living for years with type 2 diabetes, my grandfather passed away from a stroke, one of the serious complications of this disease.
-His passing prompted my entire family to reevaluate our lifestyle," said Chef Leticia.
-"Now, I know how important it is for people with diabetes to know their A1C and make a commitment to work with their doctor to get to their A1C goal.
-I am proud to help empower Hispanics in Chicago – and around the country – to better manage their health."
+"Raising awareness and educating Hispanics about type 2 diabetes is a very personal mission for me," said Chef Leticia.
+"My grandfather lived with type 2 diabetes for years and passed away from a stroke, one of the serious complications of this disease.
+His passing prompted my family to make changes to our health and now I understand how important it is for people with diabetes to know their A1C and make a commitment to work with their doctor to get to their A1C goal.
+I am proud to be part of a program that helps empower Hispanics to take control of their type 2 diabetes."

 Many people with type 2 diabetes are aware of the importance of controlling high blood glucose by diet, exercise, and taking medicine (if prescribed), but they may not understand why blood glucose can sometimes go too low.
 This is known as hypoglycemia and can make people feel shaky, dizzy, sweaty, and sometimes, faint.
 If left untreated, low blood glucose may lead to a seizure or loss of consciousness.
 Some diabetes medicines can cause low blood glucose, particularly if patients skip meals, change their diet, or increase their exercise.

 Nearly 13 percent of U.S. Hispanic adults are already diagnosed with diabetes, one of the highest prevalence rates among ethnic groups in the country, and it is the fifth leading cause of death in the Hispanic community.
-In Chicago, the Hispanic community comprises 28.9 percent of the overall population.
+In Houston, the Hispanic community comprises 43.8 percent of the overall population.

 About Chef Leticia Moreinos Schwartz